Guide

 Malta has signed over 70 double taxation agreements (DTAs) with countries worldwide, including the UK, Germany, Italy, France, USA, Canada, and Australia.
 If you’re taxed on the same income in two countries, you can claim a tax credit in Malta for foreign tax paid.
 Even without a DTA, unilateral relief is available under Maltese law.

-• Not registering for VAT when required — Exceeding the €30,000 threshold without VAT registration results in penalties
+• Not registering for VAT when required: exceeding the €30,000 threshold without registration results in penalties

-• Ignoring home country tax obligations — Some countries (e.g. USA, Eritrea) tax citizens worldwide regardless of residence.
-Most others require formal notification of tax emigration
+• Ignoring home-country tax obligations: some countries (e.g. USA) tax citizens worldwide regardless of residence; most others require formal notification of tax emigration

-• Mixing personal and business accounts — Keep separate bank accounts for business income and expenses.
-The CFR expects clear records
+• Mixing personal and business accounts: keep separate accounts for business income and expenses; the CFR expects clear records

-• Not getting professional advice — Malta's tax system has many nuances.
-A qualified tax advisor can save you thousands through proper structuring
+• Not getting professional advice: Malta's tax system has many nuances, and a qualified advisor can save you thousands through proper structuring

 How much tax do expats pay in Malta?